scipy/scipy/doc/source/dev/contributor/debugging_linalg_issues.rst

 =======================================

 Linear algebra related bug reports are among the most challenging issues to diagnose and address.
-This is not only because linear algebra can be can be challenging mathematically/algorithmically (that is true for many parts of SciPy), but because BLAS/LAPACK libraries are a complex build-time as well as runtime dependency - and we support a significant number of BLAS/LAPACK
+This is not only because linear algebra can be challenging mathematically/algorithmically (that is true for many parts of SciPy), but because BLAS/LAPACK libraries are a complex build-time as well as runtime dependency - and we support a significant number of BLAS/LAPACK